 2. Higher Council for Science and Technology (Water and Food program): independent governmental institution involved in several community development and environmental conservation programs within Jordan.
 Volunteers with this program will help write proposals and reports as well as assist in developing environmental awareness programs and marketing materials, or work with the local agricultural cooperative, or teach English.

-4. Women’s Federation for Peace: a humanitarian non-governmental organization operating in many countries around the world.
+4. Women’s Federation for World Peace: a humanitarian non-governmental organization operating in many countries around the world.
 NGOs have established several centers and projects in Jordan ranging from microfinance projects for Jordanian women to English classes and food distribution for Iraqi refugees.

 5. Royal Botanic Garden: a non-profit organization, founded in 2005, covering 44 acres of land.
 The mission of the RBG is to conserve native biodiversity at the habitat level, establish a center for scientific research and environmental education, serve as a demonstration site for sustainable development, and provide a unique ecotourism destination.
 Moreover, the RBG aims to be internationally recognized as a leader in research on arid-land ecosystems and the challenges associated with desertification.